tylernewnoise/SORT_OF/README.md

   flow.
 - [dlib](http://www.dlib.net) for the linear assignment problem.

-If you are on an ArchLinux based system like me, install opencv from the official repository:
+If you are on an ArchLinux based system like me, install OpenCV from the official repository:
 ```
 $ sudo pacman -S opencv glu glew hdf5 vtk